-I was recently interviewed in a New York Times article on the topic of James Cameron’s Avatar.
+I was recently interviewed by the New York Times on the topic of James Cameron’s Avatar.
 Since then, people have reached out to me and asked about it, so I figured I should write a bit about my experience and thoughts on the movie!

 I first saw Avatar during its premiere, in early January of 2010.
 At the time I was still living in Sweden, just about to turn 18, and entirely unaware of the turns my life would come to take as a result.